Wayne Spilove’s Civic and Community Service

 Service to Non-profit Organizations

-Friends of Rittenhouse Square — Mr. Spilove served on the Board of Directors of this non-profit, whose mission to preserve, protect, and beautify the park through a public-private partnership with Philadelphia Parks & Recreation.
+Friends of Rittenhouse Square — Mr. Spilove served as Vice President and a member of the Board of Directors of this non-profit, whose mission to preserve, protect, and beautify the park through a public-private partnership with Philadelphia Parks & Recreation.

 Big Picture Alliance — Mr. Spilove served on the Board of Directors.
 The non-profit organization uses film and digital media arts to engage, educate and empower Philadelphia youth.